HKJPN/MD-WORKS-PROVENANCE/README.md

 - a student sharing a thesis-writing record with a supervisor
 - a researcher documenting how a manuscript developed
 - an author or freelance writer showing process evidence to an editor or client
-- collaborators reviewing the provenance of a shared draft
+- collaborators reviewing the PROVENANCE of a shared draft
 - anyone who wants to preserve a portable, independently verifiable writing record

 The Report Verifier independently checks: